SE7-KN8/voice-commands-car/README.md

 ## Model creating and training
 The traing data for the voice commands was created using TensorFlow/Google Speech Commands Dataset.
 The base data was modified with some noise to allow the model to learn using the conditions on the microcontroller.
 To build and train a TFlite model, EdgeImpulse was used.
 At first all training data was uploaded to EdgeImpulse.
 Then for the model an MFCC filter was used because the project only feature human audio samples and so the model could be better trained in the application.
 Then the model was trained and exported as an Arduino library to which the code was added to control the car.

+## Use Cases

+This Project is just a little fun project with no real use case, but it shows what is possible using ML and Microcontrollers.
+For example something like this can be used in electrical vehicles like E-Scooters or E-Bikes since the hardware and energy costs are very low in comparison to the "smartness" which can be added to an object using this way.

+## Future considerations
+_Since this is my first project which involes ML, I didn't had the time to make it perfect.
+This mean there is work for the future:_: The speech model needs better accuracy.
+Currently it can understand the commands but fails in some cases, especially when there is background noise.
+Also sometimes the model needs more than one attempt to understand a command correctly.